menu icon

 My favorite fabrics to use are lightweight cotton prints such as calico or quilter's cotton.
 They come in so many fun prints and are easy to stitch through.
 I used a combination of plaid prints and cotton prints for these pumpkins.
 Flannel or muslin would be a great choice, too.

-It’s easy to make small, medium, and large pumpkins with this tutorial.
+This tutorial makes it easy to create small, medium, and large pumpkins.
 Take the width measurement and double it for the length measurement.
 Here are some example measurements below.
-The pumpkins shown in the photos are made with an 8″ x 16″ rectangle of fabric (medium-sized pumpkins).
+The pumpkins shown in the photos are made with an 8" x 16" rectangle of fabric (medium-sized pumpkins).

 basket of fabric pumpkins